ayushn21/Circle-of-Trust/Readme.md

 ### Technical Details

+EDIT: Currently in the process of being rewritted using PostgreSQL to enable deployment to Heroku.

 All functionality is coded using PHP, JavaScript, HTML, and CSS.
 No database is used, instead all data is stored in an XML file.

 Jquery UI is used for a lot of the UI elements.